Are Lilies Poisonous to Cats? Absolutely

 Symptoms of feline poisoning

-Unfortunately, symptoms may not manifest in a cat for 1 or 2 days—at which point it may be too late to successfully treat.
+As mentioned above, symptoms may not manifest in a cat for 12 to 36 hours—at which point it may be too late to successfully treat.
 If you have a lily plant in the house and notice any of the following symptoms in your cat, seek treatment immediately:

 • Drooling